Kyle333-glitch/Keyboard/README.md

 - accurate note name labels on the piano keys given the musical key
 - stylized keys in any color
 - any number of notes, not just limited to octaves
-- compatible with Swift Playgrounds
+- compatible with Xcode and Swift Playgrounds

 ## Differences from AudioKit Keyboard